walebee01/walebee01/README.md

 **- 👋 Hi, I’m Wale Osho
-- 👀 I’m interested in Developing and Designing ...
+- 👀 I’m a Developer and Designer ...
 - 🌱 I develop and design modern and responsive Web & app, while also learning Javascript, frameworks and Libraries...
 - 💞️ I’m looking to collaborate on front-end Javascript Project...